As a result of market conditions and an unprecedented surge in demand, Shipping times may be longer than normal.

 This design actually debuted on the Saint-Gaudens Double Eagle coin.
 This $20 gold coin was struck by the U.S. Mint between 1907 and 1933 and takes its name from Augustus Saint-Gaudens, the sculptor who was originally responsible for the design.
 That coin has often been considered among the most beautiful U.S. issued coins, making this Liberty design an obvious one to revive in 1986.

-The Gold American Eagle's reverse design comes instead from the monumental sculptor Miley Tucker-Frost.
+The type 1 Gold American Eagle's reverse design comes instead from the monumental sculptor Miley Tucker-Frost.
 It portrays a male eagle clasping an olive branch as it flies above a nest with a female eagle and two hatchlings.
 A bald eagle is iconic as the national bird of the United States.